matrixx567/MassSpectraPlot/README.rst

 Required Software
 ---------------------------------------------------------------------

 For compiling the plot a Latex installation is required.
-On Windows use Miktex or an aquivalent package
+On Windows use Miktex or an aquivalent package.

 The script is programmed using Python 2.7 with the additional installed packages.
    - numpy
    - pandas
    - matplotlib

 for documentation
    - sphinx
    - sphinxcontrib-napoleon